enzodesena/scopus-checker/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 Before you can use the tool, you need to download some information from Scopus.
-I believe you need a
+You need a scopus subscription, but your University should probably have that.

+1. Go to [https://www.scopus.com](scopus.com) and look up your own profile.
+The free search would not be enough for that.